What is a jumbo loan?

 PMI (Private Mortgage Insurance) | Not typically required, due to the higher down payment | Required if down payment is less than 20% |

-- Get pre-approved: Pre-approval is extremely valuable, especially for a jumbo loan.
-It helps show buyers you're serious and gives you an edge when bidding for houses in a competitive market.
+Pre-approval is extremely valuable—especially for a jumbo loan—because it helps show buyers you’re serious, giving you an edge when bidding for houses in a competitive market.

-- Close on the Loan: If your application is approved, the final step is closing, which involves signing the loan agreement, paying any applicable closing costs and finalizing the loan.
+If your application is approved, the final step is closing, which involves signing the loan agreement, paying any applicable closing costs and finalizing the loan.
+Keep in mind that closing costs for jumbo loans may be more expensive than those of conforming loans, since the home's purchase price is higher.

 Looking for more guidance?